marina601/easy-cocktail-recipes/TESTING.md

 #### Contact Page

 1. Navigation bar:
-    1. Repeated verification steps done for navbar on Home page.
+    1. Repeated verification steps done for navbar on the Home page.
-    2. Navbar code is identical on all html pages.
+    2. Navbar code is identical on all HTML pages.

 2. Introduction:
     1. Start on the desktop view.
-    2. A single row is presented to the user explaing why they might want to get in touch.
+    2. A single row is presented to the user explaining why they might want to get in touch.
     3. Resize the screen to the tablet view.
     4. As above a single row is presented to the user, which is responsive on all devices.
     5. Resize the screen to the mobile view, as expected the introductory section is still responsive and does not overflow.

 3. Contact Form
     1. Start at the desktop screen view.
-    2. All the inputs are clearly labeled and asking the user to provide relavant information.
+    2. All the inputs are clearly labeled and asking the user to provide relevant information.
-    3. Tried to submit and empty form, the message poped up asking to enter the name.
+    3. Tried to submit an empty form, the message popped up asking to enter the name.
-    4. Entered the name and tried to submit the form, a message poped up asking to fill in the empty field.
+    4. Entered the name and tried to submit the form, a message popped up asking to fill in the empty field.
-    5. Enterd the name and email address, tried to submit the form again.
-The message poped up asking to fill in the empty field for textera element.
+    5. Entered the name and email address, tried to submit the form again.
+The message popped up asking to fill in the empty field for textera element.
     6. Filled in all the required information and pressed submit.
-    7. The Submit button changed text to "Submiting"
+    7. The Submit button changed the text to "Submitting...".
-    8. An alert poped up displaying the following message "Thank you [user-name].
+    8. An alert popped up displaying the following message "Thank you [user-name].
 Your message has been sent!
 We will be in touch soon!"
-    9. Within seconds recieved an email notifying the owner of the site of the enquire submited with user name and email address, aslo with the text which was entered.
+    9. Within seconds, the owner received an email notifying them of the site of the enquire, with a user name and email address, also with the text which was entered.
-    10. Once pressed "OK" on aler pop up the form has been reset.
+    10. Once pressed "OK" on alert, the form has been reset.
-    11. The user gets an autormated email ensuring them the message has been recieved and the somebody will be in touch with them shortly.
+    11. The user gets an automated email ensuring them the message has been received and somebody will be in touch with them shortly.
-    12. If the email address is not valid, the owner gets notifyed and emailJS is trying to resend the automated reply for 24hrs.
+    12. If the email address is not valid, the owner gets notified and emailJS is trying to resend the automated reply for 24hrs.
-    13. If something should go wrong with emailJS the user will be notifyed via alert.
+    13. If something should go wrong with emailJS the user will be notified via an alert.
-    14. Repeted the same steps for tablet and mobile view, the result was satifactory.
+    14. Repeated the same steps for tablet and mobile view, the result was satisfactory.

 ![Contact Form Ipad](/assets/wireframes/contact-form-ipad.png)
 ![Contact Form Mobile](/assets/wireframes/contact-form-mobile.png)

 4. Submit Button:
-    1. Start at the desktop view, and hover over the button which changed background color and fornt colour.
+    1. Start at the desktop view, and hover over the button which changed background color and font colour.
-    2. Pressing submit when all the information required is filled in, the button changes background colour, font colour and the text element displayed "Sending..."
+    2. Pressing submit when all the information required is filled in, the button changes the background colour, font colour and the text element displayed "Sending..."
     3. Once the form has been reset the button went back to its original view.
-    4. Repeted the same steps for tablet and mobile view, the result was satifactory.
+    4. Repeated the same steps for tablet and mobile view, the result was satisfactory.

 ![Images of the submit button](/assets/wireframes/contact-form-sending.png)

 5.Footer:
-    1. Hovered over each social media icon, which showed good transitions and change of background colour.
+    1. Hovered over each social media icon, which showed good transitions and a change of background colour.
     2. Click on each icon, each link leads to a separate tab.
     3. The footer is responsive on all widow view sizes.
-    4. The footer code is identical on each every page.
+    4. The footer code is identical on every page.

 ##### back to [content](#table-of-content)

 ### 404.html Page

-1. Starting at the desktop view, typed some rundom characters after the url and custom 404 page has appeared.
+1. Starting at the desktop view, typed some random characters after the URL and custom 404 page is displayed.
 2. Hover over the button which leads to the home page and color has changed.
 3. Clicked on the button and the link has diverted the user to the home page.
-4. Relpeated the following steps for tablet and mobile view.
+4. Repeated the following steps for tablet and mobile view.
-5. The result were satisfactiory across the different size devices and browsers.
+5. The result was satisfactory across the different size devices and browsers.

 ![Responsive 404.html](/assets/wireframes/404.html-responsive.png)